ViMoBr/Ada83_TLALOC/doc/markdown/introduction-eng.md

 ### 1.1 LEXICAL AND SYNTAX ANALYSIS PHASE (_"PAR_PHASE"_) ###
 This phase performs the lexical and syntax analysis of the source text submitted for compilation.
 It is a classic LALR(1) analyzer whose tables are manufactured by a specific system present in a "src/lalr_tools" directory.

-The software structure of the phase is as follows (in the src/par_phase directory, the entry point being the _"par_phase"_ procedure):
+The software structure of the phase is as follows (in the src/par_phase directory, the entry point being the _"PAR_PHASE"_ procedure):

 ---